 I thought about it for a while and it seemed tempting.
 Something troubling you? *Presses Delete Button* -GONE!
 You can continue your life like it never happened.
 A smile crept my face when I wondered of all the memories I could erase, all the sadness I could be spared from.

-But it vanished just as easy.
+But it vanished just as easily.
 This another thought occurred to me.
-Although, I wondered, the idea of clearing away your pain might feel very precise at the moment, but I believe memories, both sad and good, are essential for life.
+Although, I wondered, the idea of clearing away your pain might feel very delightful at the moment, but I believe memories, both sad and good, are essential for life.
 They are just as important as your limbs and senses.

 Without bad memories you won’t ever learn a lesson.
-You’ll be devoid of ‘EXPERIENCE’ which is a valuable teacher.
-So you need both ‘good’ and ‘bad’ to balance the equation of life.
-You wouldn’t ever know what love is until you’ve been betrayed and shattered by someone.
-You won’t know who a ‘great friend’ is until you’ve met the wrong ones.
-So basically you don’t know what a purely ripe Peach tastes like until you’ve tried a few bad ones.
+You’ll be devoid of experience.
+So you need both good and bad to balance the equation of life.
+You wouldn’t ever know what love is until you’ve been betrayed by someone.
+You won’t know who a great friend is until you’ve met the wrong ones.
+So basically you don’t know what a ripe peach tastes like until you’ve tried a few bad ones.

 It’s completely natural to say, ‘I want to forget this person/memory/thing.’
 You want to run away from it, you want to hide, you want it to stop haunting you, but what I say is, derive a lesson from it and move on.
 Let every bad memory be a reason to have good ones.

-So as I crawled up from the migraine of gloom I taught myself that every memory is important.
-It doesn’t matter if it’s happy or sad-it plays a vital role in pruning you according to the garden of life.
-If you remove the sad and dark parts from a movie, you’ll end up with a distorted, confusing and a spoiled film devoid of a ‘real story’ which won’t make any sense.
+So as I crawled up from the pit of gloom I taught myself that every memory is important.
+It doesn’t matter if it’s happy or sad.
+If you remove the sad and dark parts from a movie, you’ll end up with a distorted, confusing and a spoiled film devoid of a real story.
 Keep every scene intact and sooner or later you’ll realize why every bit of it was required.

 Happy Thanksgiving! 🙂